natikarsunil/spring-boot-projects/bank-api/README.md

 ### Build and deployment:

-Step 1: build an image from Dockerfile using command "docker build ./ -t bank-api" Step 2: Once the image is built successfully run command "docker-compose up" Step 3: Create a database in PostgreSQL with name "bankdb"
+Step 1: build the bank-api project using "mvn clean install" Step 2: build an image from Dockerfile using command "docker build ./ -t bank-api" Step 3: Once the image is built successfully run command "docker-compose up" Step 4: Create a database in PostgreSQL with name "bankdb"

 ### Execution